Standard streams: Background

 In most operating systems predating Unix, programs had to explicitly connect to the appropriate input and output devices.
 OS-specific intricacies caused this to be a tedious programming task.
 On many systems it was necessary to obtain control of environment settings, access a local file table, determine the intended data set, and handle hardware correctly in the case of a punch card reader, magnetic tape drive, disk drive, line printer, card punch, or interactive terminal.

 One of Unix's several groundbreaking advances was abstract devices, which removed the need for a program to know or care what kind of devices it was communicating with.
 Older operating systems forced upon the programmer a record structure and frequently non-orthogonal data semantics and device control.
 Unix eliminated this complexity with the concept of a data stream: an ordered sequence of data bytes which can be read until the end of file.
 A program may also write bytes as desired and need not, and cannot easily declare their count or grouping.

 Another Unix breakthrough was to automatically associate input and output to terminal keyboard and terminal display, respectively, by default — the program (and programmer) did absolutely nothing to establish input and output for a typical input-process-output program (unless it chose a different paradigm).
 In contrast, previous operating systems usually required some—often complex—job control language to establish connections, or the equivalent burden had to be orchestrated by the program.

 Since Unix provided standard streams, the Unix C runtime environment was obliged to support it as well.
 As a result, most C runtime environments (and C's descendants), regardless of the operating system, provide equivalent functionality.

 Standard input (stdin)

 Standard input is a stream from which a program reads its input data.
 The program requests data transfers by use of the read operation.
 Not all programs require stream input.
 For example, the dir and ls programs (which display file names contained in a directory) may take command-line arguments, but perform their operations without any stream data input.

 Unless redirected, standard input is inherited from the parent process.
-In the case of an interactive shell, that is usually associated with the keyboard.
+In the case of an interactive shell, that is usually associated with the input device of a terminal (or pseudo terminal) which is ultimately linked to a user's keyboard.